 Risk Management: Fraud detection and risk management is an imperative focus for banks and credit unions.
 That’s why AI is being applied to fraud mitigation technology at a rapid pace.
 Through AI and algorithms, financial institutions are more effectively mining data to uncover suspicious activity and meaningful patterns, which then translates to information used to detect, spot, and mitigate fraud.
 Using AI to identify accounts, customers or transactions, for instance, that have unusual characteristics can expedite warning signs of abnormalities and verify suspicious activity that fraud is taking place.

 Analytic Tools: Financial institutions realize they have a head start with the application of AI, since they have large data sets and experience with analytical tools.
 Improving the customer experience is one of the greatest use cases for banks and credit unions since AI and advanced data analytics provides the opportunity for improved and faster decision making by deriving deep and actionable insights (e.g. customer behavior patterns).
 Some of these interactions will be with new voice or chatbot technology, while other applications will be behind the scenes, supporting marketing communication.

 The use cases of AI are limitless—especially for financial institutions.
 AI helps us open our minds to how machines can help perform task more efficient and more accurate, while delivering greater overall results.

-By partnering with fintech providers and data analytic professionals, the power of AI and the insights it leads to can be realized faster, ultimately determining the financial institutions’ competitive differentiation in the future.
+By partnering with right data analytic professionals, the power of AI and the insights it leads to can be realized faster, ultimately determining the financial institutions’ competitive differentiation in the future.
 If you have questions regarding AI or machine learning, contact The Knowlton Group today.

 Financial Brand: How FI are Turing AI into ROI.
 Sept.
 2017